DART-LLM: Dependency-Aware Multi-Robot Task Decomposition and Execution using Large Language Models: The DART-LLM Framework

-The navigation functions are responsible for directing the movement and area access permissions of all robots or specific robots within a designated area.
-These functions include whether to avoid certain areas, return to the initial position, or move to a specified location.
-Table ~\ref{tab:description_navigation_functions} provides detailed descriptions of each navigation function.
+The navigation skills are responsible for directing the movement and area access permissions of all robots or specific robots within a designated area.
+These skills include whether to avoid certain areas, return to the initial position, or move to a specified location.
+Table ~\ref{tab:description_navigation_functions} provides detailed descriptions of each navigation skill.